cking/emoji-menu/README.md

 # EmojiMenu

-API to embed tabs into the emoji pickr
+API to embed tabs into the emoji picker

 ## Installation